 Invest in preparedness, not in prediction.

-Being prepared is one of the most important factors in succeeding whether you are an investor or a trader.
-Having a trading journal is an absolute must, but we are pretty confident in saying very few traders keep one.
+Being prepared is one of the most important factors in succeeding, whether you are an investor or a trader.
+A trading journal is an absolute must, but we are pretty confident that very few traders keep one.
 Thus, to succeed in short-term trading, which very much is a zero-sum game, you gain an advantage over your competitors just by having a trading journal!